 On Fridays, the shuttle departs every hour, and on Saturday and Sunday, every 30 minutes.
 As the market is only open on weekends, you’ll opt for Saturday or Sunday.

-If you choose to do this, be sure to get to the booth by the Colmar Gare early on to get your tickets, as these buses fill up quickly.
+If you choose to do this, be sure to get your tickets in advance, as these buses fill up quickly.
 It is €15 for the day.
-You will also get your schedule here too.
+Be sure to grab a schedule too!

 And for those who want to avoid all the guesswork and just want to go on their own schedule, you can rent a car in Colmar or Strasbourg and drive.
 Then you can get to Ribeauville when you want to and perhaps beat the crowds from the shuttles.